opulencephp/docs/view-fortune.md

 </div>
 ```

+<h5 id="variable-scope">Variable Scope</h5>
-If you need to pass variables to included views, you may do so as a second parameter in the `include` directive:
+Included views' variables have their own scope, meaning they're not available outside of the included view.
+If you need to pass variables to the included view, you may do so in the second parameter of the `include` directive:

 ```
 <% foreach($posts as $post) %>